People

 Undergraduates

-Emma is a sophomore at the University of Florida majoring in environmental science and economics with a minor in Spanish.
-She is in her second semester working in the lab, and through her experience has gained interests in community ecology and plant defenses.
-She hopes to continue conducting research throughout her time as an undergraduate and has plans to further her research in graduate school and explore ecology and other environmental disciplines into the future.
+Emma is a sophomore at the University of Florida majoring in environmental science with a minor in entomology.
+She is in her first semester working in the lab, and through her experience has gained interests in biocontrol and plant defenses.
+She has a general interest in natural resource conservation and hopes to continue conducting research throughout her undergraduate degree.
+She is looking forward to further investigating ecology and other environmental disciplines through a graduate degree.

 You?